Instrumentation and Control Technician

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

 Instrumentation and control technicians install, maintain and repair the measuring and control devices used in industrial and commercial processing.
-For more information, see the Trades and Occupations section of Alberta’s Tradesecrets website.
+For more information, see the Designated Trades Profile section of Alberta’s Tradesecrets website.

-Under Alberta’s Apprenticeship and Industry Training Act [pdf] and Instrumentation and Control Technician Trade Regulation [pdf], you do not have to be certified if you are self-employed or work for an employer who is satisfied that you have the skills and knowledge expected of a journeyperson certified by Alberta Apprenticeship and Industry Training.
+Under Alberta’s Skilled Trades and Apprenticeship Education Act [pdf], you do not have to be certified if you are self-employed or work for an employer who is satisfied that you have the skills and knowledge expected of a journeyperson certified by Alberta Apprenticeship and Industry Training.
 To learn the trade, you must become a registered apprentice.

 Certified tradespeople who want to build their business skills may obtain an Achievement in Business Competencies (Blue Seal) Certificate from Alberta Apprenticeship and Industry Training.